Mildly dissipative diffeomorphisms of the disk with zero entropy: Trapping discs

 \begin{corollary} Any periodic orbit $\cO$, with period $N$, admits a neighborhood $W$ such that any ergodic measure $\mu$ satisfying $\mu(W)>0$ is supported on a periodic orbit with period less or equal to $2N$. \end{corollary}

-The construction of the trapping domains in a small neighborhood that contains the accumulation set of $\Gamma$ in the proofs of theorem \ref{t.renormalize} and \ref{t.renormalize2} go along the following lines: 1- using a slight variation of definition \ref{d.pixton0} we build {\em Pixton disc} given by either i) arcs of $\Gamma$ and local stable manifold of stabilized periodic orbits (with period one or larger, lemma \ref{l.highperiod}), ii) basin of attraction of (semi)attracting fixed points (lemma \ref{l.periodone}) ; 2- the union of these Pixton discs can be refined in a larger Pixton disc that contains all its iterates, the periodic points accumulated by $\Gamma$ and any decreasing chain-related point to them (corollary \ref{c.pixton}); 3) using the closing lemma (theorem \ref{t.measure local}) we prove that any point in the accumulation set of $\Gamma$ has it backward orbit in the interior of the Pixton disc described in previous item (showing that the forward iterate of the disc is contained in the disc) and that allows to perform the last step which consists in slight modification of the Pixton disc to guarantee that the forward iterate is contained in its interior.
+The construction of the trapping domains in a small neighborhood that contains the accumulation set of $\Gamma$ in the proofs of Theorems~\ref{t.renormalize} and \ref{t.renormalize2} go along the following lines: \begin{enumerate} \item Using a slight variation of Definition \ref{d.pixton0} we build {\em Pixton { discs which either are bounded by}} arcs of $\Gamma$ and local stable { manifolds} of stabilized periodic orbits with period one or larger (Lemma \ref{l.highperiod}), { or are basins} of attraction of (semi)attracting fixed points (Lemma \ref{l.periodone}). \item The union of these Pixton discs can be refined in a larger Pixton disc that contains all its iterates, the periodic points accumulated by $\Gamma$ and any decreasing chain-related point to them (Corollary \ref{c.pixton}). \item Using the closing lemma (Theorem~\ref{t.measure local}) we prove that { the backward orbit of} any point in the accumulation set of $\Gamma$ { is contained} in the interior of the Pixton disc described in previous item.
+That allows to { slightly modify} the Pixton disc { in order to} guarantee that { its} forward { its forward iterates are} contained in { the interior of the disc}. \end{enumerate}